michaelcloran/my-dungeon/README.md

 ![Screenshot of major functions](assets/readme_images/basic_code_flow_charts.png)

-## Wireframes/ Mockups and specification for the Game
+## Wireframes Mockups and specification for the Game

 Spec for game